Heatblur-Simulations/f-4e-manual/src/general.rst

 Speech Security Unit KY-28
 --------------------------

 The UHF communication system is capable of providing either conventional or crypto voice transmission and reception.
 Both UHF and intercom systems can be used in combination with the KY-28 Speech Security Unit, if so desired in a tactical or hostile environment.
 The KY-28 can either cipher outgoing voice transmissions or decipher received voice transmissions, however these functions cannot be performed simultaneously.
 The crew can choose between plain or cipher mode of operation.
-In the cipher mode operation the KY-28 converts voice inputs through the microphone into crypto transmissions and deciphers crypto replies that are being received to the crew’s headsets.
+In the cipher mode operation the KY-28 converts voice inputs through the microphone into crypto transmissions and deciphers crypto replies that are being received to the crews headsets.
 In the plain mode operation the UHF functions as a conventional voice transceiver.

 KY-28 Controls and Indicators
 -----------------------------